-In celebration of the Philippine Independence Day, we reached out to alumni, parents, and partners making up the Southville community who are braving communal responsibilities respective of their profession and accountability.
-We highlight five of the key industries battling the COVID-19 pandemic as we honor our worldwide frontliners rising in the face of adversity, the pride of Southville.
+In celebration of the Philippine Independence Day, we reached out to Southville alumni, parents, and partners braving communal responsibilities in the pandemic .
+We highlight five of the key industries battling the COVID-19 as we honor our worldwide frontliners rising in the face of adversity, the pride of Southville.

-Discrimination is heavily fought by practitioners in the Primary Care while people in the Public Service are on the lookout 24/7 to keep everyone provided with basic necessities indoors, ensuring safety and order in all communities.
-Monitoring information risk and hazard in all Communication Platforms has become more vital for top service providers alongside Banking Systems upgrading transactions online and lessening customer dues for households facing a budget squeeze.
-Markets fast-track a mass Food Supply as families hassle for stocks that will last for days, weeks, and months of quarantine.
+Discrimination is heavily fought by practitioners in the primary care unit while people in the public service are on the lookout 24/7 to keep everyone provided with basic necessities indoors; ensuring safety and order in all communities.
+Monitoring information risk and hazard in all communication platforms has become more vital for top service providers alongside banking systems upgrading transactions online and lessening customer dues for households – facing a budget squeeze.
+Markets fast-track a mass food supply as families hassle for stocks that will last for days, weeks, and months of quarantine.

 Ms. Pilar Anne Marie Loberiza | USA